SHAAAAAHID/Personalized_Health_Recommendation_System/README.md

    - Create a health profile, upload data from smart devices, and receive personalized health recommendations.
    - Get recommendations for nearby healthcare facilities based on the predictions.

-## Contributions

-Contributions are welcome!
-If you have any ideas for improvements or new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements

 I would like to express my gratitude to my team members for their invaluable contributions to this project: